Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 Notice that the representation is constructed in a position shifted by $C$.
 Later, before checking the upper bound, we shift the whole representation back.

+\heading{Initial Representation.} Recall that the position cycle has $n^2$ vertices and $\Delta = {1 \over n^2}$.
+The algorithm of Corneil et al.~\cite{uint_corneil} gives a representation in the $1 \over k$-grid.
+Using the proof of Lemma~\ref{eps_grid}, we construct from it the initial $\Delta$-grid representation.
+Then we shift it such that $\ell_i \ge \lbound(v_i)$ for each $v_i$ and $\ell_i \le \lbound(v_i) + \Delta$ for some $v_i$.
+For this initial representation, each interval can be shifted to the left in total by at most $\O(k)$.

+The initial representation obtained from the representation of the algorithm of Corneil et al.~\cite{uint_corneil} places all intervals in such a way that $\beta_i$'s are almost positioned equidistantly in the position cycle; refer to the left-most position cycle in Figure~\ref{fig:first_phase}.
+As we say in the description of the \leftshift\ procedure, we only require that all $\beta_i$'s are placed to pairwise different vertices of the position cycle.

 \heading{Shifting Phases.} All shifting of the algorithm is done by repeated application of the \leftshift\ procedure.
 Using Lemma~\ref{lem:lshift_procedure}, we know that the representation created in each step is correct.
 We apply the procedure in such a way that each interval is almost always shifted by almost one.
-Recall that $\Delta = {1 \over n^2}$ and the position cycle has $n^2$ vertices.
-The initial $\Delta$-grid representation is obtained by the algorithm of Corneil et al.~\cite{uint_corneil}.
-We shift it such that $\ell_i \ge \lbound(v_i)$ for each $v_i$ and $\ell_i \le \lbound(v_i) + \Delta$ for some $v_i$.
-In such a case, each interval is shifted in total by at most $\O(n)$, and in total we apply the \leftshift\ procedure $\O(n^2)$ times.

-The initial representation obtained by the algorithm of Corneil et al.~\cite{uint_corneil} places all intervals in such a way that $\beta_i$'s are positioned equidistantly in the position cycle; refer to the left-most position cycle in Figure~\ref{fig:first_phase}.
-(So there is a gap of size $n$ between each consecutive pair of $\beta_i$'s.)

-The shifting of unfixed intervals proceeds in two phases.
-The first phase creates one big gap by clustering all $\beta_i$'s in one part of the cycle.
+The shifting of unfixed intervals proceeds in two phases: \begin{packed_itemize} \item \emph{The first phase} creates one big gap by clustering all $\beta_i$'s in one part of the cycle.
 To do so, we apply the \leftshift\ procedure to each interval, in the order given by the position cycle.
 Of course, some intervals might become fixed and disappear from the position cycle.
 We obtain one big gap of size at least $n(n-1)$.
-Again, refer to Figure~\ref{fig:first_phase}.

-In the second phase, we use this big gap to shift intervals one by one, which also moves the cluster along the position cycle.
+Again, refer to Figure~\ref{fig:first_phase}. \item \emph{In the second phase,} we use this big gap to shift intervals one by one, which also moves the cluster along the position cycle.
 Again, if some interval becomes fixed, it is removed from the position cycle.
 The second phase finishes when each interval becomes fixed and the left-most representation is constructed.
-For an example, see Figure~\ref{fig:second_phase}.
+For an example, see Figure~\ref{fig:second_phase}. \end{packed_itemize}

-\heading{Putting Together.} First, we show correctness of the shifting algorithm and its complexity:
+\heading{Putting It All Together.} First, we show correctness of the shifting algorithm and its complexity: